About Sugar Leaves on Cannabis Plants

 One has to understand the chemical composition of cannabis.
 In cannabis, THC is in the form of THCA.
 THCA is a non-psychoactive cannabinoid.
 If you want to simply ingest it or make it a part of a recipe, sugar leaves are good to go without decarbing.
 But if you want a high, then there needs to be decarboxylation.

-The process of decarboxylation happens when THCA is kept at 115-degree Celsius for over an hour.
+The process of decarboxylation happens when ground weed is put in an oven at 200-245ºF for 45-60 minutes, mixing every 10 minutes so that the heat evenly disperses.
 This process removes the carboxyl group from the molecule, and the only thing that’s left is THC.
-This molecule is responsible for the cannabis high.
+This molecule is responsible for the cannabis psychoactive high.

 One of the most common uses of sugar leaves is to make cannabis concentrates.
 By making concentrates, growers can create a product with a high concentration of cannabinoids and terpenes for a more robust potency.